<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 SSH key authentication removes the need to enter a password each time when copying files between computers or between local clients and remote servers.

-To leverage this method, you must first generate and set up an SSH key on the remote server.
+To use this method, you must first generate and set up an SSH key on the remote server.
 Then, you can use the -i flag in SCP to specify the private key file.

-To use SSH keys with SCP, first ensure that you have generated and set up an SSH key on the remote server.
+To use SSH keys with SCP, first make sure you have generated and set up an SSH key on the remote server.

 Here’s how to generate SSH keys: